kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

 ## Credentials

-For security reasons, we strongly recommend you *not* commit any credentials or other secrets to the Version Control System.
+For security reasons, we strongly recommend you to *not* commit any credentials or other secrets to the Version Control System.
 Hence, by default any file inside the `conf/` folder (and its subfolders) containing `credentials` in its name will be ignored via `.gitignore` and not committed to your git repository.

 Credentials configuration can be loaded the same way as any other project configuration using the `ConfigLoader` class: